mmiller42/idt-slack-goals/README.md

 ### Add a goal

-Provide the CLI with a string that describes your goal.

 ```sh
 idt goal 'Write unit tests'
 ```

 ### Add a task you've already completed

-Provide the CLI with a string that describes the task you completed.

 ```sh
 idt done 'Fixed bug on autocomplete widget'